Two-thirds to three-quarters of divorces are initiated by women.

 A glossary of divorce-related legal terms from the Family Advocate Client Handbook: Divorce Forms.

-Instructions on requesting a marriage or divorce verification in Texas.
+Instructions for requesting a marriage license or verification or a divorce or annulment in Texas.

 Frequently asked questions about child support